tonyjunkes/pdfservices-java-sdk-cfml-samples/README.md

 ## Quota Exhaustion

 If you receive ServiceUsageException during the Samples run, it means that trial credentials have exhausted their quota of 5000 pages.
-Please contact [here](https://www.adobe.com/go/dcsdk_requestform) to get the paid credentials.
+Contact [Adobe](https://www.adobe.com/go/pdftoolsapi_requestform) to get paid credentials.

 ## Build JAR Dependencies With Maven